Free Trial

-Singapore Telecommunications Limited (OTCMKTS:SGAPY - Get Free Report) was the recipient of a large drop in short interest in May.
-As of May 31st, there was short interest totalling 4,200 shares, a drop of 69.6% from the May 15th total of 13,800 shares.
-Based on an average daily volume of 379,900 shares, the days-to-cover ratio is presently 0.0 days.
+Singapore Telecommunications Limited (OTCMKTS:SGAPY - Get Free Report) saw a large decrease in short interest in the month of May.
+As of May 31st, there was short interest totalling 4,200 shares, a decrease of 69.6% from the May 15th total of 13,800 shares.
+Based on an average daily volume of 379,900 shares, the short-interest ratio is presently 0.0 days.
 Currently, 0.0% of the shares of the stock are sold short.

 Singapore Telecommunications Limited, together with its subsidiaries, provides telecommunication services to consumers and small businesses in Singapore, Australia, China, and internationally.
 The company operates through Optus, Singtel Singapore, NCS, Digital InfraCo, and Corporate segments.
 The company provides mobile, equipment sales, fixed voice and data, satellite, ICT and managed services; mobile, fixed voice and data, pay television, content and digital services, ICT as well as equipment sales in Singapore; and provides differentiated and end-to-end technology services to clients through its Gov+, Enterprise, and Telco+ strategic business groups with its NEXT capabilities in digital, data, cloud and platforms, as well as offers applications, infrastructure, engineering and cyber.